Bupaheh/LinuxHW6/DOC.md

 $ java -jar gen 20 5 40
 ```

-Generated test will be in "outputTest.txt" in the directory with jar file or in the root directory of the project.
+Generated test will be in "outputTest.txt" in the directory with jar file.

 ##### Example of generated test